jlmelville/uwot/README.md

 Euclidean distance is supported for building the target graph.
 Again, see the [Nearest Neighbor Data Format](https://github.com/jlmelville/uwot#nearest-neighbor-data-format) for a possible alternative.
-* Even if you use `set.seed`, results of the embeddings are not repeatable, unless you only use one thread (i.e. use the argument `n_threads = 1`).
-This is because there is no locking carried out on the underlying coordinate matrix, and work is partitioned by edge not vertex and a given vertex may be processed by different threads.
+* If `n_sgd_threads` is set larger than `1`, then weven if you use `set.seed`, results of the embeddings are not repeatable, This is because there is no locking carried out on the underlying coordinate matrix, and work is partitioned by edge not vertex and a given vertex may be processed by different threads.
 The order in which reads and writes occur is of course at the whim of the thread scheduler.
+This is the same behavior as largeVis.
 * I haven't applied `uwot` on anything much larger than MNIST and Fashion MNIST (so at least around 100,000 rows with 500-1,000 columns works fine).
 Bear in mind that Annoy itself says it works best with dimensions < 100, but still works